 Necrotizing fasciitis should be treated in an intensive care unit.
 Extensive (sometimes repeated) surgical debridement is required.
-A recommended initial antibiotic regimen is a beta-lactam (often a broad-spectrum drug until etiology is confirmed by culture) plus clindamycin.
+A recommended initial antibiotic regimen is a broad-spectrum beta-lactam (eg, piperacillin/tazobactam) or a carbapenem (eg, meropenem, imipenem) (until etiology is confirmed by culture) plus clindamycin.
+Vancomycin should be added if infection with MRSA is suspected.
 Although streptococci remain susceptible to beta-lactam antibiotics, animal studies show that penicillin is not always effective against a large bacterial inoculum because the streptococci are not rapidly growing and may lack penicillin-binding proteins, which are the target of penicillin activity.

 Other streptococcal infections

-For treating groups B, C, and G infections, drugs of choice are
+For treating groups B, C, and G infections, antibiotics of choice are

 Cephalosporins or macrolides are usually effective, but susceptibility tests must guide therapy, especially in very ill, immunocompromised, or debilitated people and in people with foreign bodies at the infection site.
 Surgical wound drainage and debridement as adjuncts to antimicrobial therapy may be lifesaving.